crater2150-zsh/tmsu-fzf/README.md

 Prompts for tags until `<done>` is selected.
 Then all directories matching the tags are listed.
 Select one to change to it.

+### `tmsu-fzf-insert-file`
+Prompts for tags until `<done>` is selected.
+Then all matching entries for the tags are listed.
+Select one to insert it at the current cursor position.

 ## License